lauringlab/benchmarking_shiny/README.md

 Feel free to try it out before downloading the Shiny version.
 Please note that only variants with p<0.01 are included in the app so the ROC may appear slightly truncated compared to what is seen in the paper figures.

-*Currently each plot can only get 500 views a day.
-I'm not sure if that will be a problem but I'm working on a work around.*

 ## Dependencies
 The large csv files that are used in this analysis are curated by git-lfs for large files.
 You may need to install git-lfs to get the files.
 Instructions for this can be found at https://git-lfs.github.com.